osisoft/PI-Adapter/V1/Configuration/Endpoints configuration.md

 1. Using any text editor, create a file that contains one or more egress endpoints in JSON form.
     - For content structure, see [Examples](#examples).
-    - For a table of all available egress parameters, see [Parameters](#parameters).
+2. Update the parameters as needed.
+For a table of all available parameters, see [Parameters](#parameters)
-2. Save the file.
+3. Save the file as _Egress_DataEndpoints.json_.
-3. Use any tool capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints/`
+4. Use any configuration tool capable of making HTTP requests and execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/OmfEgress/dataendpoints/`

-**Example using cURL:**
+**Examples using curl:**

 - Add endpoints
     ```bash